 Pro tips

-• Use the stone walls and trees to frame the castle rather than shooting it straight-on from the obvious viewpoint.
+• Composition: use the stone walls, gates, moats, watchtowers, and trees to frame the main tower rather than relying entirely on the most obvious frontal viewpoint.

 Rating: Must-Shoot